speakeasy-api/easytemplate/README.md

 ### Using the `render` function

-The `render` function allows the javascript snippets to render output into the template file before it is templated allowing for dynamic templating.
+The `render` function allows the JavaScript snippets to render output into the template file before it is templated allowing for dynamic templating.
 For example:

 ```gotemplate
 {{ .Local.firstName }} ```sjs